 2012-13: Klimchuk was Regina’s second-leading scorer and played for Canada’s U18 team in the 2012 Ivan Hlinka Memorial and 2013 World Junior Championship tournaments.
 He skated in all 72 games for the Pats, scoring 36 goals with 40 assists, and was minus-one with 20 penalty minutes.
 Regina missed the playoffs; finishing fifth in the East.
 Klimchuk won a pair of gold medals with Canada’s U18 team.
 He scored 1 goal with 6 penalty minutes in five games at the Ivan Hlinka Tournament and was tied for second with 8 points behind 2015 draft eligible Connor McDavid as Canada won the 2013 WJC title; defeating the USA, 3-2, in the gold medal game.
 Klimchuk was ranked 25th amongst North American skaters in Central Scouting’s final rankings prior to the 2013 NHL Draft.

-Klimchuk is an offensive threat with his excellent hockey sense and ability to find the back of the net with ease.
+Klimchuk is an offensive threat with excellent hockey sense and the ability to find the back of the net.
 Coaches laud his work ethic.
-A clutch goal scorer who greatly improved his skating ability this past season, Klimchuk can skillfully navigate attacking zone traffic while shooting well off either foot.
+He is a clutch goal scorer who has greatly improved his skating ability in junior hockey.
+Klimchuk can skillfully navigate attacking zone traffic while shooting well off either foot.
 The Alberta native also possesses an excellent leadership side to his game and has a strong winning attitude.